-Midwest Energy is considering adoption of a three-part rate structure for residential and small business (General Service Small) electric rate classes, featuring a customer charge, energy charge and a demand charge, beginning Jan.
+On Nov.
+17, 2022, Midwest Energy's Board of Directors adopted a three-part rate structure for residential and small business (General Service Small) electric rate classes, featuring a customer charge, energy charge and a demand charge, beginning Jan.
 1, 2023.
-The proposed rate changes would be revenue-neutral for the cooperative, and would be phased in over a period of four years.
+The rate changes will be revenue-neutral for the cooperative, and will be phased in over a period of four years.
 As demand charges are introduced, energy charges will decline each year, offsetting much (in some cases, all) of the demand charge, resulting in a no overall increase for an average residential customer.

 Currently, most Midwest Energy residential and small business customers have a two-part rate structure; a customer charge, which is a fixed $28 per month charge for all residential customers, and an energy charge, which is based on the volume of kilowatt hours of electricity used during the month.

-Demand charges would be a monthly charge based on “peak demand,” or the maximum number of kilowatts a customer used during a 15-minute period.
-In the summer months of June 1 through September 30, demand would be billed based on peak demand between 3 p.m. to 7 p.m.
+Demand charges will be a monthly charge based on “peak demand,” or the maximum number of kilowatts a customer used in an hour, measured in 15-minute increments.
+In the summer months of June 1 through September 30, demand will be billed based on peak demand between 3 p.m. to 7 p.m.
 The rest of the year, the billed demand would be based on whenever peak demand was reached during the month.
-Non-summer demand charges would be lower than during the four summer months.
+Non-summer demand charges will be lower than during the four summer months.

-Under the proposal, residential customers would begin seeing demand measurements on bills beginning Jan.
-1, 2023, but there would be a $0 charge for each kW of demand.
-Small businesses (General Service Small) would begin seeing demand charges on bills, and would be billed at the rates in the chart below beginning Jan.
+Under the plan, residential customers will begin seeing demand measurements on bills beginning Jan.
+1, 2023, but there will be a $0 charge for each kW of demand.
+Small businesses (General Service Small) will begin seeing demand charges on bills, and will be billed at the rates in the chart below beginning Jan.
 1, 2023.
 For residential and small business customers, as demand charges increase during the multi-year phase-in, energy charges will decrease.
-The $28 per month customer charge for residential, and the $35 monthly customer charge for small businesses, would not change.
+The $28 per month customer charge for residential, and the $35 monthly customer charge for small businesses, will not change.